NSW Civil and Administrative Tribunal

 Occupational licences

-NCAT can review a government agency decision to refuse or revoke an occupational licence.
+NCAT can review decisions by government agencies to refuse or revoke an occupational licence.

-Occupational licence cases are managed through NCAT's Occupational Division.
+Occupational licence cases are managed through NCAT's Occupational Division, and include licences for:

 • drivers and operators of taxis, buses, hire cars and tow trucks

-• security guards, builders, real estate agents, motor dealers and repairers, pawnbrokers and second hand dealers, stock and station agents, business agents, travel agents and licensed conveyancers.
+• security guards, builders, real estate agents, motor dealers and repairers, pawnbrokers and second-hand dealers, stock and station agents, business agents, licensed conveyancers, tattooists and wool, hide and skin dealers.

 You should have received a letter from the government department or agency telling you of your right to have the decision reviewed by NCAT.